jasoncho111/jyc24-it202-007/README.md

 Jason Cho
 IT202-007

-CS major, taking IT 202 to gain some experience with frontend/web dev
+I'm a CS major.
+I'm taking IT 202 to gain experience with front end/web dev